-At best this leaves the progress of the business during the year down to gut feel and intuition, leaving it vulnerable to market changes, competitive action and other events.
-At worst it is like a rudderless ship drifting on the ocean where the destination is uncertain and sand banks and other hazards lie in wait.
+At best this leaves the progress of the business during the year down to gut feel and intuition.
+Leaving it vulnerable to market changes, competitive action and other events.
+At worst, it is like a rudderless ship drifting on the ocean where the destination is uncertain and sand banks and other hazards lie in wait.

-A business owner needs to create their own accountability measures that provide a yardstick for the progress of the business towards its goals.
+A business owner needs to create their own accountability measures.
+These measure will provide a yardstick for the progress of the business towards its goals.

 The above are just examples.
-The key is to understand your own business goals and then set realistic but stretching targets that are relevant to the plan and by which you can chart your progress.
+The key is to understand your own business goals and then set realistic but stretching targets.
+These need to be relevant to the plan and by which you can chart your progress.